- Education and Science»

 To identify Taurus, you have to make use of the angular measures, which are calculated in degrees and radians.
 The circumference of the Earth measures 360°.
 A path from the East horizon to the zenith (point above your head in the sky) and down to the West horizon is 180°.
 A path from any point of any horizon to the zenith is 90°.
 Knowing this and using your hands and your fingers, you can find your way in the sky.

 Winter Night Sky

 The Brighest Star

-The thickness of your fist closed at arm´s length is 10°. the separation of your thumb and little fingers stretched out from tip to tip is 25°.
-Your index and little finger stretched out is 15°.
-Your three middle fingers held together is 5°.
-The thickness of your thumb covers the distance of 1° in the sky.
+The thickness of your fist closed at arm´s length is 10°. the separation of your thumb and little fingers stretched out from tip to tip is 20°.
+Your index, middle and ring fingers is 5° and your small finger is approximately 1°.
 Now it´s time to identify Taurus in the night sky.

 When looking up at the night sky during the months of December and January, the first thing that you see is Sirius, the brightest star.
 Sirius is the brightest star that you can see in the East horizon just after sunset.
 Hold your hand at arm´s length; place the edge of your fist on Sirius and count two fists (20°) up.
 You will come up with three stars (asterism) known as the belt of Orion.
 The red star above the belt of Orion, which is about the length of one fist (20°) is a giant star known as Betelgeuse.

 From the belt of Orion count two more fists following the line of the belt up and you´ll come up with Aldebaran (the eye of the bull).
 Close to Aldebaran is a V-shaped asterism known as the Hyades.
 The Hyades extend for approximately 5° in the sky.
 The two stars that lie further ahead, following the two points of the V-shaped asterism are the horns of the bull, which extend for about 15°, and they´re known as Beta tauri and Zeta tauri.